|Course Number:||BUSADMIN 5620|

 - Analyze a firm using ratio analysis.

-- Calculate the intrinsic value of a stock.
+- Calculate the intrinsic value of a stock and a bond.

 - Explain the risk/return relationship.